Italian Sausage-Stuffed Zucchini

 - In a large skillet, cook sausage and zucchini pulp over medium heat 6-8 minutes or until sausage is no longer pink, breaking sausage into crumbles; drain.
 Stir in tomatoes, bread crumbs, Parmesan cheese, herbs and pepper.
 Spoon into zucchini shells.

 - Place in two ungreased 13x9-in. baking dishes.
 Bake, covered, 15-20 minutes or until zucchini is tender.
 Sprinkle with mozzarella cheese.
 Bake, uncovered, 5-8 minutes longer or until cheese is melted.
-Yield: 6 servings.
+If desired, sprinkle with additional minced parsley.